Assistant Professor of Curriculum and Teaching

 Her recent work examines the conceptions of peace and violence among young children and how urban students understand indigenous populations, past and present.
 She was recently invited to contribute a chapter entitled the "Youth Cultural Milieu" in the forthcoming Guide to Curriculum in Education to be published by Sage.

-Sonu, D. (forthcoming).
+Sonu, D. (forthcoming, 2013).
 For the Sake of Diplomacy: The Educational (im)Possibility of Teaching Peace by New York City Elementary School Teachers.
-In R. Naqvi & R. Smits (Eds.), Framing Peace: Thinking about and Enacting Curriculum as "Radical Hope."
+In R. Naqvi & R. Smits (Eds.), Framing Peace: Thinking about and Enacting Curriculum as “Radical Hope” (pp. XX).
 New York: Peter Lang.